-Like Catster, iheartcats.com is a website that covers many topics of interest for a cat lover.
+Like Catster, iHeartCats is a website that covers many topics of interest for a cat lover.
 The heart in the website's logo is used to symbolize love and contains an outline of a cat's head.
-The site includes information about health, behavior and training, news related to cats, breed information and rescue information.
+The site includes information about health, behavior, and training, news related to cats, breed information, and rescue information.
 It also has a section that publicizes pet food recalls.
 Visitors can sign up for a free email newsletter.
-The website is updated frequently.
+The website is updated quite frequently.

-The iheartcats.com site doesn't have a forum, but it does have a Facebook page where people can leave comments.
+The iHeartCats site doesn't have a forum, but it does have a Facebook page where people can leave comments.
 Followers are invited to leave a photo of their cat on the page's timeline.

 This site is slightly different from the websites described above.
-The website is a woman's blog about cats.
-She aims to promote "health and happiness for cats and their humans".
-The writer used to be a veterinary hospital manager and is now a professional cat writer.
+The Conscious Cat is a woman's blog about cats.
+The writer aims to promote "health and happiness for cats and their humans".
+She used to be a veterinary hospital manager and is now a professional cat writer.
 She is also a Reiki Master Practitioner.

-The writer posts new articles frequently.
-The website contains interesting posts that cover a range of cat topics, such as cat news, behavior, safety and book reviews.
+The website contains interesting posts that cover a range of cat topics, such as cat news, behavior, safety, and book reviews.
+It's frequently updated with new information.
 The site includes guest posts and has a Facebook page.
 There is also a free bimonthly cat magazine which requires a subscription.